 A checklist for you to use if you need to carry out a product recall.

-In order to assist manufacturers, importers, distributors and retailers, the Ministry of Consumer Affairs has compiled this checklist to help conduct an effective product safety recall.
+In order to assist manufacturers, importers, distributors and retailers, Trading Standards (part of the Ministry of Business, Innovation and Employment) has compiled this checklist to help conduct an effective product safety recall.
 This acts as a guide to the process and not all items will apply to all products.

 - Identify defect or safety issue.

 - Identify the affected batch numbers or production dates.

 - Identify appropriate remedy – e.g. complete replacement, repair by dealers, providing consumers with new part etc.